Quick answer

 Usually means coolant is still leaking, trapped air is present, or the sensor/system needs diagnosis.

-Use the coolant type recommended for your vehicle.
-Mixing incompatible coolant types can reduce protection or cause contamination.
-If you are only topping up in an emergency, water may help you reach safety, but the system should be corrected with proper coolant as soon as possible.
+If you are only topping up in an emergency, water may help you reach safety, but the cooling system should be corrected with the proper coolant mix as soon as possible.
+If the coolant is rusty, oily, sludgy or contaminated, do not just top it up and ignore it.

 Signs the warning may be more serious